ruben-david-roy/Voice-To-Color/COLORS.md

 # Supported Colors 🎨

-Below is a list of all the supported colors in the Voice To Color web application.
+Below is a list of all the supported colors in the Voice To Color web app.
 You can speak any of these color names to change the background of the webpage.

 - `aqua`
 - `azure`